To help you stay safe while out and about in Stockton, keep these tips in mind:

-- If possible, travel with a companion; this is especially important when it is dark outside.
+- If possible, travel with a companion, especially when it is dark.

-- At night, travel only well-lighted and well-traveled streets, avoid unlighted areas, walk in the middle of the sidewalk, and never linger in deserted areas.
+- At night, travel only well-lighted and well-traveled streets, walk in the middle of the sidewalk.

-- Wear a "fanny pack" instead of carrying a purse.
+- Wear a fanny pack instead of a purse.
 This leaves both hands free and makes it difficult to steal.

-- If you suspect you're being followed, turn and walk quickly in the opposite direction, and go to a well-lighted and well-populated area.
+- Think you're being followed?
+Turn and walk quickly in the opposite direction to a well-lit , populated area.

 - Don't carry more money than you actually need.
-Don't carry credit cards if you aren't planning to use them.
+Don't carry credit cards you don't use.

 - Walk on the side of the street facing oncoming traffic.
 This will prevent a car from "sneaking" up on you.

-- Don't use an automatic teller machine on the street or behind a building.
-Go to one located inside a mall where better security is provided.
+- Don't use an ATM on the street or behind a building.
+Go to one inside a mall where better security is provided.